-The educational experiences of software designers working in education/instructional technology related fields DISSERTATION
+The educational experiences of software designers working in education/instructional technology related fields

 Marisa E. Exter, Indiana University, United States